GGEMS/ggems/README.md

 * External X-ray source
 * Navigation in simple box volume or voxelized volume
 * Flat or curved detector for CBCT/CT application
+* OpenGL visualization
+* Dosimetry application (photon)
+* TLE (Track Length Estimator) method for dosimetry

 ## Requirements

 GGEMS is a multiplatform application using OpenCL.

-OpenCL v1.2 has to be installed on your system.
+OpenCL v1.2 or more must be installed on your system.

 Supported operating system: